 This has brought about a need to re-assess the costs of maintaining these spaces and the way they may be managed in the future.
 This generates choices in whether the Council continues managing poor quality spaces that currently offer limited value to a local community.

-There may well be some tough decisions to be made in order to achieve the high quality, safe, clean and sustainable open spaces that we aspire to.
-We will keep residents regularly informed so there is a shared understanding of the Council's intentions and objectives.
+Page 28 There may well be some tough decisions to be made in order to achieve the high quality, safe, clean and sustainable open spaces that we aspire to.
+We will keep residents and ward councillors regularly informed so there is a shared understanding of the Council's intentions and objectives.